 Retaining Walls Installation and Construction in Los Angeles

-Weinstein Retrofitting Systems are Retaining Wall Experts!
+Weinstein Retrofitting Systems are the Retaining Wall Experts!
 The Installation of Retaining Walls Has Never Been Easier!

 Weinstein Retrofitting Systems has been installing and repairing retaining walls in Los Angeles, Sherman Oaks, Encino, Beverly Hills, Whittier, Long Beach, and Woodland Hills for thousands of homes in these cities and surrounding areas.
 We cover a wide range of applications and designs.

-We save you the time, energy, and money on creating and installing retaining walls because we have plans, techniques, and engineers ready to go and experienced crew members who are ready to install.
-We build up to code and approved by city building officials.
-Our relationship with local building departments will always 100% of the time ensure a dedicated and easy process to achieve the results you are after.
-And as long as the wall is less than 3′ in height, city permits will not be required.
+We save you the time, energy, and money on creating and installing a retaining wall because we have plans, techniques, and engineers who are ready to go and experienced crew members who are ready to install.
+We build up to code and our relationship with local building departments will always 100% of the time ensure a dedicated and easy process to achieve the results you are after.
+If the wall is less than 3′ in height, city permits will not be required.

 Retaining walls are constructed with reinforced concrete block or cast concrete or Shotcrete.

-Concrete Retaining Walls are constructed by using reinforced concrete blocks which are reinforced with steel or rebar and then filled with concrete.
+A Concrete Retaining Wall is constructed by using reinforced concrete blocks which are reinforced with steel or rebar and then filled with concrete.
 Also commonly known as “Pour and Place Retaining Walls.”

 We will be happy to come out to your property and give you a free inspection so we could let you know how much the retaining wall cost is going to be.

-Shotcrete retaining walls could be poured either plain smooth or with a desirable design that fits the surrounding area.
-Retaining walls exceeding 3 feet in height require an engineered plan and sometimes require a Geologic and Soils Report to determine the right specifications for the right kind of retaining walls.
+A Shotcrete retaining wall could be poured either plain smooth or with a desirable design that fits the surrounding area.
+Retaining walls exceeding 3 feet in height require an engineered plan and sometimes require a Geologic and Soils Report to determine the right specifications.
 Shotcrete Retaining Walls are dependent upon the need and will be specified in plans with proper reinforcing steel and then filled with concrete.